 - Paint the metal fireplace doors and vents with Rustoleum high heat enamel spray paint

-- Paint the fireplace faux stone and sauna wood
+- Paint the fireplace faux stone and pine wood

-Friday I showed you how I painted the fireplace doors and vents, but didn’t show you the rest of the freshly painted fireplace.
-Was it cruel to make you wait all weekend?
-Well, without further ado . . .
+The other day I showed you how I painted the fireplace doors and vents, but didn’t show you the rest of the freshly painted fireplace.
+Was it cruel to make you wait?

 The fireplace “stone” is really just concrete with random bits of stuff thrown in it so it looks a little like stone.
 It wouldn’t have offended me so much if it didn’t have 80s pink hues blended in.
 I had read conflicting suggestions on how-to websites about the right kind of paint to use on concrete.
 I decided to play it safe and went to the Home Depot in search of masonry paint but a) the colour choices were really limited and b) they were out of the dark bases anyway.
-Happily, the woman working the paint department confirmed that I could just to use a plain old paint + primer combo (I used Behr premium plus).
+The woman working the paint department confirmed that I could just to use a plain old paint + primer combo – NO special paint required (I used Behr premium plus).

 Before painting, I cleaned the stone.
 I had planned to use a shop vac, but I had a little mishap.
 My Dad suggested I clean out the fireplace with it as well, so I did that first.
 I checked quickly to make sure that what I was cleaning wasn’t being pumped back into the room and all was good.
 I turned back to the fireplace and, engrossed in my work (and patting myself on the back for the sparkling clean fireplace I was seeing), I didn’t turn around until I heard the smoke detector.
 When I turned around, the air was so thick with ash debris I could barely see the kitchen.
 I had successfully deposited the contents of the fireplace onto our freshly painted white walls.
 A million swiffer cloths plus a new coat of paint later and it’s now a funny story, but to clean the faux stone I just used a brush because it was much less dangerous.